 Ideally, for straightforward purchases, buyers would like to get through the entire ordering process without human engagement.
 In fact, by 2020, it’s predicted that buyers will manage 85% of their businesses relationships without talking to a single person.
 Instead, they look for a seamless, automated, self-service purchasing experience that delivers quick and easy product discovery, detailed product information and images, and simple ordering and shipping.
 And these are just the basic requirements.

 By taking a few simple steps to enhance website performance, top B2B sellers who want to maintain competitive advantage are able to offer much more than this.
-From providing personalised pricing, payment terms and promotions, to real-time inventory position, and individual order history, these sellers have integrated their websites with business and accounting systems to create a powerful sales tool.
+From providing personalised pricing, payment terms and promotions, to real-time inventory position, and individual order history, these sellers have integrated their websites with business and accounting systems, such as Sage and Pegasus, to create a powerful sales tool.
 This not only supports customer loyalty by delivering an outstanding buyer experience, it also helps to increase average order value, cut out processing errors, reduce resourcing cost, and improve margin.